mneri/pnglatex/README.md

     $ pnglatex -f "E=mc^2"

-If the image was created using `pnglatex`, you can reverse the process.
+If the image was created using `pnglatex` you can also reverse the process.

     $ pnglatex -r formula.png
     E=mc^2